 The first picture is a close up of the light turned on, the second is a picture of them on the delivery truck.

 The work found a happy home after the event was over.
 I’m so glad that the lights didn’t end up being retired after only one day of use for the event.
 So from start to finish I would say that this was an eco-friendly project & a success!

 In 2007 I made a series of outdoor sculptures for Tom Sachs.
-The originals were made by me.
-The bronze reproductions (& fountain construction) was done by Arizona Bronze. *I loved this project!* I love that they were public pieces that everyone could enjoy & I love that some of them are fountains.
+The originals were made by me and the bronze reproductions (and fountain construction) was done by Arizona Bronze.
+I loved this project!
+I love that they were public pieces that everyone could enjoy, and I love that some of sculptures are active fountains.
 I always feel good when I’m near a fountain.

 Thank you Tom!
 Thank you for trusting me with these pieces (including the whale).
-I hope they live for many years & bring joy to many lives.
-I will not forget the work & those who helped make it happen.
-I’m grateful. -Xo!
+I hope they live for many years and bring joy to many lives.
+I will not forget the work and those who helped make it happen.
+I’m grateful.
+Xx.

 This was a 2007 Spring campaign for the Sony Style stores across the United States.
 Selected Sony products were cut of out felt by hand and photographed for graphics.
 “Spring Never Felt So Good”

 This is a flash website that was designed for my painting projects.
 It was the original AimeeLovesYou site, the first one I created using that name.
 The paintings date from the late 90’s to 2005.
-[UPDATE: The website link is not active because I am currently changing the location of the site & the domain name.
-A new web address & link will be available soon.]
+[UPDATE: The website link is not active because I am currently changing the location of the site.]

-Off & on I get a request from a client for a mural.
-I’ve painted the entire piece freehand many times, but over the last few years I have really enjoyed creating a special stencil or screen just for their project.
-I’ve created huge stencils measuring several feet, & custom flat silkscreens for various mural projects.
-The mural I created were both commercial & residential.
-The photos presented here are of me working, not of the final outcome.
+Off and on I get a request from a client for a mural.
+I have painted entire pieces freehand many times, but over the last few years I have really enjoyed creating special stencils and silk-screens for projects.
+I’ve created huge stencils measuring several feet, and custom flat silkscreens for various mural projects.
+The murals I have created are both commercial and residential.
+The photos presented here are of me working “in progress”, not of the final outcome.